 Also across the Atlantic were the separated Henderson cousins, the descendants of Margaret Ewing who had emigrated to the States back in 1853.
 Among these was Maurice Henderson, born in Minnesota in 1894, a sergeant in the Marine Corps, stationed for a time at Guantanamo Bay in Cuba.
 Although he doesn’t seem to have fought in Europe during WWI, he made the military his career and was a high ranking officer in the Second World War, eventually retiring as a colonel in 1954.

 Maurice’s older brother was Walter Horton Henderson, born in 1892.
 After school and some farm work, he ended up in Montana working for the Home Lumber Company, and in September 1917, six months after the US entered the Great War, he volunteered and was assigned to the 362nd Infantry, 91st Division, at Camp Lewis.
 On Christmas Eve of that year he married, and in June 1918 he was mobilised, arriving in England in July.
-After a short while Walter was off to France where he spent their first few weeks in the battle-torn country training for what was to come.
+After a short while Walter was off to France where he spent his first few weeks in the battle-torn country training for what was to come.
 What was to come turned out to be hot battle - St Mihiel, where 300 Americans were lost, and then, constantly under the threat of German planes and gas, on to the Argonne and Epinonville.
 On the 29th September the Division found itself in action at Gesnes, battling enemy soldiers holding the Kriemhilde Line.
 It was here that Walter lost his life - he was last seen scouting ahead of a ridge occupied by his company.
 Walter’s grave, along with over 14,000 of his fellow US servicemen, can be found at the Meuse-Argonne Cemetery near Romagne-sous-Montfaucon in France.

 By the end of the Great War, all but one of the third-generation Ewings (the children of James Ewing (1803-1883) and Margaret Todd (1805-1881)) had died, the exception being the youngest, Peter Henderson Ewing.
 He never married and seems to have had a few run-ins with the law in his younger days - a breach of the peace in 1878, for which he was imprisoned, and the same ‘in his father’s house’ in 1880.
 In the 1891 census he can be found as a prisoner in the cells of Scoonie police station.
 In 1911, in his sixties, he was an inmate of the Kirkcaldy Combination Poorhouse, suffering from persistent lumbago, the same place his oldest brother would die the following year.